DilanRocco/Interlude/README.md

 intervals and encourage children to learn when to take breaks from computer use.

+I don't think Asnhel believes that adults won't fall culprit to usage problems; however, that he belives children are much more prone to these issues - therefore focusing on younger people.
+It's also worth mentioning that this book was written in 2005 when there weren't as many easy accessible addicting apps that keep you engaged for hours on end.

 ### Solution

 Mr. Anshel spilts the latter part of the chapter 9 into four sections.
+(Ashnel 137)

 ##### Eye Breaks
 > Looking at a computer screen for a while can cause